MAkzent/makzent.github.io/README.md

 # AKZLAB
-This is my personal website.
+This is my personal website for passion projects.